 I’d heard a lot of good things about Color Street Nails, but what are the alternatives?
 How do the nail strips work and which ones are easiest, healthiest and longest-lasting for my nails?
 In this post I will review Lily & Fox, Dashing Divas, Incoco as well as Color Street nail polish strips.

-Nothing beats a great mani/pedi — but the time and expense can be daunting.
-At-home juts isn’t the same, and if you lack coordination (like me) it can be REALLY HARD to get a good manicure on your own.
+Nothing beats a great mani/pedi at a nail salon– but the time and expense can be daunting.
+At-home just isn’t the same, and if you lack coordination (like me) it can be REALLY HARD to get a good manicure on your own.
 SO, nail strips offer a convenient and stylish option.
 Which one is best?